DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-18 Meeting Notes.md

 - doesn't feel intrusive to the player because it flows enough with the gameplay

 For example:
 - how can we frame the introductory dialogue portal so that it's not just a VFX floating in the middle of the room?
 In fact, how could we restructure the starting room in general to make the dialogue portal feel like a natural part of the room?
 - How can we make the dialogue portal asset itself seem more interesting?
 Should there be a consistent animation & sound whenever a dialogue portal spawns?

--
+So, for each of the narrative elements I listed above, brainstorm 1 or more ways we can present them to the player better.
+If anything, you could probably rewatch the video I posted in Shbeeb's server and see where the presentation falls flat.

 #### Programmer (Me fr)
 - Incorporate more skill-based gameplay